 You are far more likely to form blisters, and those blisters are far more likely to stick around for a while.
 This doesn’t mean that you can’t even look at these types of shoes, but you will have to be a bit vigilant.

-If you have issues while you’re breaking in your running shoes by wearing them around the house, the chances are that they are the wrong kind for you.
+If you have issues while you’re breaking into your running shoes by wearing them around the house, the chances are that they are the wrong kind for you.

 Easy to Put On